michalmichalak997/SurfaceCompare/README.md

 # SurfaceCompare.
 This software offers possibility to conduct measurements of angular distances between geological interfaces.

-A freely available C++ code (angular_distances.cpp) is required to produce files for the statistical and spatial portion of the research.
+A freely available C++ code (angular_distances.cpp and orientation_maps.cpp) is required to produce files for the statistical and spatial portion of the research.
 This C++ program requires a text file as input with the following columns: XY coordinates common for all horizons as two first columns, n columns representing n horizons and the id pointing to the row number as the last column.
 Then, two R files produce statistical and spatial outputs.
 Topography of the analyzed interfaces as well as the isopach maps were prepared using akima package (Akima, 1978).
 The above method fall within the scope of non-geostatistical interpolation methods based on bilinear or bicubic splines (Akima, 1978; Bivand et al., 2013).
 The geostatistical analysis for angular distance was conducted using autokrige function available in automap package (Hiemstra et al., 2009).
 This package performs an automatic interpolation by estimating the variogram and then calling gstat package (Gräler et al., 2016; Pebesma, 2004).

 Developer: Michał Michalak (michalmichalak@us.edu.pl)